 Makuto Backpacker’s Hostel — If you’re travelling solo or on a budget, then this hostel is a fantastic accommodation in Granada.
 Located in the heart of the Albaicín, they have a range of dorm and private rooms available, numerous common areas complete with hammocks, and they organise social events each evening.
 They also have a great breakfast included in the nightly rate.
 Click here to see their latest prices

 Airbnb — If you’re looking for alternative accommodation in Granada, then Airbnb is a good option.
-There are numerous properties available on the platform and if you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+There are numerous properties available on the platform including this great private apartment in the heart of the Albaicín!
+If you’re new to Airbnb, you can click here to get up to $40 off your first stay!

 Not quite what you’re looking for?
 Click here to browse more Granada hotels!